Pretro/gymstore/README.md

 12.- Save and migrate the changes.

-13.- Now, to import all of the product data, use the fixtures by loading first the categories and then the products.
+13.- Import all of the product data, use the fixtures by loading first the categories and then the products.

 + python3 manage.py loaddata categories